Selecting a language will automatically trigger the translation of the page content.

 The landlord wants the house back

-At lease maturity, the landlord does not need to give notice to the tenant to end the mobility lease.
+When the lease expires, the landlord does not need to give the lessee his or her leave (notice) in order to terminate the mobility lease.

-The tenant wants to stay in the house
+The tenant wants to stay in the apartment

-The duration of the lease can be changed 1 time per attractive, but the total duration may not exceed 10 months.
+The lease duration can be changed once per agreeable, but the total duration may not exceed 10 months.

-At lease maturity, the tenant and the owner can sign a new lease for the same dwelling, but this new lease is obligatory "conventional" housing lease.
+When the lease expiresHowever, the tenant and landlord may sign a new lease for the same dwelling, but this new lease must be a "classic" residential lease.

-The steps to be taken depend in particular on the type of litigation.
+The steps to be taken depend in particular on the type of dispute.

 FYI

-regardless of the dispute, the tenant must continue to pay the rent and expenses.
-Only the judge can decide to block the payment of the rent (excluding charges) to the owner, pending the resolution of the dispute.
+regardless of the dispute, the tenant must continue to pay rent and expenses.
+Only the judge can decide to block the payment of rent (excluding charges) to the landlord, pending the resolution of the dispute.

 Furnishing

-To be considered furnished accommodation, the rental accommodation must include at least the following furniture:
+To be considered as furnished dwelling, the dwelling to be rented must contain at least the following furniture:

 • Bedding with duvet or blanket